 This American Life is an hour-long weekly radio-program turned into a podcast.
 The podcast covers mostly real and sometimes fictional stories that come together under a new theme each week.
-The show is heard by over 2.2 million listeners weekly.
+The show is heard by millions of listeners weekly.
 Why is the podcast so popular?

-The podcast host is Ira Glass, a writer, producer, reporter and editor (among many other traits).
-His storytelling is one of an omniscient narrator – he appears to know things about the characters in the story that they may not have fully come to grips with yet.
+The host is of This American Life is Ira Glass, a writer, producer, reporter, and editor.
+His storytelling is one of an omniscient narrator: he appears to know things about the characters in the story that they may not have fully come to grips with yet.
 He allows the audio clips of the characters to speak for themselves, yet summarizes the actions of the characters in a way that helps bring the audiences deep inside the character’s motivations—and hooks them in the process.

-Although Ira has been a radio host for many years, his voice is not the typical, radio-announcer voice you may be expecting to hear.
-He has described his voice as a bit “nerdy” and “nasally,” all qualities that make him seem more approachable.
+Although Glass has been a radio host for many years, his voice is not the typical, radio announcer voice you may be expecting to hear.
+Glass has described his voice as “nerdy” and “nasally,” all qualities that make him seem more approachable.
 In a way, you feel like you are hearing a story from someone you know and not someone who may seem a bit out of reach (like a booming radio voice would be).
-The fact that Ira sounds like the man-next-door helps draw listeners in.
+The fact that Glass sounds like the guy next door helps draw listeners in.

-A hybrid podcast tends to be one that has a set host, but often has other guests hosts or speakers who contribute to the show.
-It usually starts with a commentary or monologue from the host and then moves into a panel discussion, interview or contribution from another source.
+A hybrid podcast tends to be one that has a set host, but often has other guest hosts or speakers who contribute to the show.
+It usually starts with a commentary or monologue from the host and then moves into a panel discussion, interview, or contribution from another source.

 A prime example is the New Yorker’s podcast titled The Writer’s Voice.